Signs of cataracts: find out if you need cataract surgery

 Cataracts are a common eye condition.
 If left untreated, they can interfere with everyday life.
-Learn how to recognise the signs of cataracts and find out whether you need surgery…
+Learn how to recognise the symptoms of cataracts and find out whether you need surgery…

 Here are some of the signs that mean you might need cataract surgery: